BrittainThomp/GoSysLog/README.md

 # GoTools
-A collection of any tools I write in GoLang
+A collection of tools written in GoLang